2022 Nevada lieutenant gubernatorial election

 The 2022 Nevada lieutenant gubernatorial election occurred on November 8, 2022, to elect the lieutenant governor of the state of Nevada.
-The election will coincide with various other federal and state elections, including for Governor of Nevada.
-Primary elections are to be held on June 14.
+The election coincided with various other federal and state elections, including for Governor of Nevada.
+Primary elections were held on June 14.
 Nevada is one of 21 states that elects its lieutenant governor separately from its governor.

 Incumbent Democratic Lieutenant Governor Lisa Cano Burkhead was appointed by Governor Steve Sisolak on December 16, 2021, to succeed Kate Marshall, who resigned to join the Biden administration.
-She lost in her bid for a full term, to Republican candidate Stavros Anthony.
+She lost in her bid for a full term to Republican candidate Stavros Anthony.

 Background

 Kate Marshall was first elected as lieutenant governor in 2018 with 50.4% of the vote against Michael Roberson, who was minority leader of the Nevada State Senate at the time.
-After serving for two years, on September 17, 2021, she resigned from the position to work in the White House Office of Intergovernmental Affairs.
+On September 17, 2021, she resigned from the position to work in the White House Office of Intergovernmental Affairs.
 After roughly three months of the seat being vacant, school teacher, principal, and former candidate for the Nevada Assembly Lisa Cano Burkhead was appointed in December 2021.